 If you are advised or expect that a fee will be charged, you may request a waiver of those fees.
 However, fee waivers are limited to situations in which a requester can demonstrate that the disclosure of the requested information is likely to contribute significantly to public understanding of the operations and activities of the government and is not primarily in the commercial interest of the requester.
 Requests for information from individuals pertaining to themselves or cases in which they are involved generally fall into the category of commercial requests.

-VII.
-Expedited Processing
+V. Expedited Processing

 Under certain conditions you may be entitled to have your request processed on an expedited basis.
 However you should be aware that whenever a request is expedited, this may result in additional delay for previous requesters who have been waiting for a response.
-Because the NLRB typically processes FOIA requests within 20 working days, we ordinarily will not process a request ahead of other previous requests unless there will be a serious threat to some individual's rights if the request is not acted on more expeditiously.
+Because the NLRB typically processes FOIA requests within 20 working days, we ordinarily will not process a request ahead of other previous requests unless there will be a serious threat to an individual's rights if the request is not acted on more expeditiously.
 The FOIA requires that requests be processed on an expedited basis if made by a person primarily engaged in disseminating information to the public and the information is urgently needed to inform the public concerning some actual or alleged government activity.